-John Lewis Printing Collection
+John and Griselda Lewis Collection

 John Lewis (1912-1996) was a typographer and graphic designer who, with Michael Twyman and Maurice Rickards, pioneered the study of printed ephemera.
 He was the author of several books, including Printed ephemera : the changing uses of type and letterforms in English and American printing, which was published in 1962.
+His wife Griselda Lewis (1917-2014) was a writer and book designer.

 The collection consists of some 20,000 items illustrating the history of printing and graphic design from the fifteenth century to the present, the earliest item being a leaf from a 14th-century manuscript.
 Much of the material can be described as printed ephemera and includes a huge range, from bottle labels to examples of fine printing.